Deliver “Delight and Passion” to people

 solution

-To utilize the IP content, we created a gallery where visitors can experience the world of "Kochikame" through carefully selected reproductions of original drawings and a large screen displaying all 201 volumes of the manga; a game-like experience content that recreates famous scenes from "Kochikame"; the protagonist's room; and an exchange space that provides information on Kameari's history, famous places, and events and serves as a starting point for touring the town.
+As part of utilizing the IP content, we created spaces such as an original artwork gallery where visitors can experience the world of "Kochikame" with carefully selected reproductions of original drawings and a large screen composed of 201 volumes of the manga, as well as interactive content with game-like elements that recreate famous scenes from "Kochikame," the protagonist's room, and an exchange space that serves as a starting point for exploring the town by providing information on the history, landmarks, and events of Kameari.

-Furthermore, in order to position the facility as a base for tourism-related urban development, we focused on developing tourist attractions around the facility.
+Furthermore, in order to position the facility as a hub for tourism-based community development, we focused on developing strategies to encourage visitors to explore the area surrounding the facility.

-・We planned promotional activities to maximize the appeal of the IP content and connect the facility with the town, such as introducing the facility's history and recommended information about Kameari through social media.
+We planned promotional activities that maximize the appeal of the IP content and connect the facility with the town by introducing the facility's history and recommended information about Kameari through social media.

-・By holding a study meeting with local residents, we worked to create an opportunity for the facility to take root in the community and for them to feel attached to it.
-The working group at the study meeting embodied the ideas by displays the items and creations provided, and incorporated measures such as setting up a bulletin board that local residents could update on their own initiative, so that the facility will continue to function as a permanent local facility even after it opens.
+・By setting up meetings with local residents, we worked to create opportunities for the facility to become rooted in the community and foster a sense of attachment.
+In the working group of the meetings, ideas were materialized by displays donated items and creations, and measures were taken such as installing a bulletin board that local residents can update themselves, so that the facility can continue to function as a community facility indefinitely even after it opens.

-We worked together in a wide range of fields both inside and outside the facility to bring this facility to fruition.
+We promoted this project by coordinating with a wide range of fields both inside and outside the facility, which led to its realization.

 Customer's voice

-Because we were commissioned to do the entire displays production from design to production, the process went smoothly without any misunderstandings on both sides.
-In addition, the tour signs could be developed as an extension of displays, creating a sense of unity between the facility and the town.
+Because we were entrusted with the entire displays production process, from design to completion, we were able to proceed smoothly without any misunderstandings between the design and production stages.
+Furthermore, we were able to develop the perimeter signage as an extension of displays, creating a sense of unity between the facility and the surrounding area.

 project member